Brown-University-Library/newframeworks/content/docs/artists/allison-parrish/index.md

 manage to pull it off, though.
 I think my audience is people who speak English but don't take it too seriously.

 **Who are your biggest artistic influences?**

 lots of folks but the poet whose work I'm always turning back to is Jackson Mac Low

 ### Preservation Sketch

-Read how we preserved [Allison Parrish's work, *Gutenberg, dammit*](docs/preservation-sketches/allison/index.md).
+Read how we preserved [Allison Parrish's work, Gutenberg, dammit](/docs/preservation-sketches/parrish).